 Depending on where you do your training, you’ll do your course with either Irene Bourquin, Barbara Hanrahan, Avis Coxon or Colleen Pedersen, who are all experienced Midwives.
-You can read more about each of our course facilitators here.

 Your training will take place over a period of 6 months, during which time you will put together a portfolio of your experiences.
 This portfolio is assessed at the end of your course in addition to a 3 hour written exam.

 - Being part of the labour team